Classical Conditioning Definition

 Time and again, corporates across various lines of business have used classical conditioning to improve employee outputs.
 For example, rewarding the agent with a variable bonus better than the expectations reinforces the positive behavior.
 It motivates not only to perform better but also incentivizes the peers and motivates them.
 It acts on two grounds – first, it motivates the employees for positive behavior, and second reinforces that behavior to generate expected results.
 Similarly, the same can be used to improve the safety of the employees in manufacturing firms and eliminate accidents on the shop floor.

 Example #4 – Insurance

 Insurance is often advised to counter any unprecedented activity or a life-changing event.
-Most important being term insurance where the victim can safeguard the interest of its dependents in case of his death.
+Most important, being term insurance where the victim can safeguard the interest of its dependents in case of his death.
 The concept is mainly to make sure that the loss of an earning member of the family can be countered by a lump sum payment to his immediate family.
-However, the insurance companies have designed new products like ULIPS which have conditioned the consumers to think on generating some returns even on these insurance premiums.
+However, the insurance companies have designed new products like ULIPS, which have conditioned the consumers to think on generating some returns even on these insurance premiums.

 The fear of losing out the money to generate returns attracts customers towards these products.
-Since everyone else is taking it, it reinforces the behavior in the consumer and eventually he ends up purchasing it.
+Since everyone else is taking it, it reinforces the behavior in the consumer, and eventually, he ends up purchasing it.
 Even for this basic product, through advertising and reinforcing behavior, the insurance firms have been able to influence consumer behavior through classical conditioning.

-This has been a guide to Classical Conditioning and its definition.
+This article has been a guide to Classical Conditioning and its definition.
 Here we discuss the list of classical conditioning examples in everyday life along with detailed explanations.
 You can learn more about accounting from following articles –